utdata/rwdir/12-explore.Rmd

 # How to tackle a new dataset

-> A work in progress.
-Just a start, really.

 For those unfamiliar with exploring data, starting the process can be paralyzing.

 How do I explore when I don't know what I'm looking for?
 Where do I start?